The North American Free Trade Agreement (NAFTA) is now the United States Mexico Canada Agreement (USMCA)

 After lengthy discussions, the agreement to replace NAFTA has finally been agreed upon.
 The new agreement has been named the USMCA.
 We have received many question on how the new USMCA will impact the ability of Canadians to receive TN visas.
 Although the new USMCA has yet to go into full force, it in fact references the original NAFTA agreement and list of NAFTA professions.
 As it stands, USMCA will adopt the NAFTA professions as they are.
 This means that both Canadians and Mexicans can continue to work in the USA under their current TN visa status.
 It also means that there have been no significant changes made to the current NAFTA professions or application process for a TN visa.
 This is good news for those working in the USA under NAFTA and for those that wish to continue working in the USA under the USMCA.

-Although there have not been any changes to NAFTA, CBP Officers have adopted a strict interpretation of NAFTA.
+Although there have not been any changes to the TN application process under the USMCA, CBP Officers have adopted a strict interpretation of the NAFTA professions.
 This is contrary to past practices where CBP Officers applied a more liberal interpretation of NAFTA.
-The strict interpretation of NAFTA has resulted in many refusals and denials of TN visa applications for new applicants, renewals and extensions.
-If you are a qualified Canadian professional, or an employer seeking to employ a Canadian under NAFTA, we can address any concerns and assist with obtaining a TN visa under NAFTA.
+The strict interpretation has resulted in many refusals and denials of TN visa applications for new applicants, renewals and extensions.
+If you are a qualified Canadian professional, or an employer seeking to employ a Canadian under the USCMA, we can address any concerns and assist with obtaining a TN visa under USMCA.
 Call me at 716-970-4007 for assistance with your TN visa.